surajbgurung/portfoliobuilder/README.md

 ![portfolio](./images/wizard.png)

 ### At last it ask for Conformation to submit.
-If there is any mistake user can edit and delte the input.
+If there is any mistake user can edit and delete the input.

 ![portfolio](./images/conformpage.png)